All States/Alaska/Bethel/General Contracting

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before insulation, final inspection before occupancy.
-Additional inspections for electrical, plumbing, and mechanical systems as needed.
+Foundation inspection before concrete pour, framing inspection before insulation, electrical/plumbing rough-in inspection, insulation inspection, and final inspection before occupancy certificate

 §4